wichayutdew/device-setup/notes/leetcode-cheatsheet.md

     a palindrome

     **Solve**
-        1. create another reversed linked list from input
-        2. then just keep comparing 2 linked list, if some node aren't similar then return false
-        3. if reachs tail, then both are identical, then it's palindrome, return true

-    **Complexity** Time: O(n) Space: O(n)
+        1. find middle of the linkedlist by slow/fast pointer
+        2. once found reverse the 2nd half of the list
+        3. after reverse, we start from from and back and traverse to middle node, if we found different value, return false **Complexity** Time: O(n) Space: O(1)

 ### Move Zeroes